Did you know that Google reviews (or reviews in general) increasingly drive local SEO results?

 “To access this crucial 68% who will leave a review when asked, recognize when a customer is happy with your service, and follow up appropriately to direct them towards your preferred review sites.”

 Ultimately, a steady stream of reviews, likely starting with Google reviews and moving towards other authoritative sites (i.e., Facebook, Yelp) creates positive SEO results.
+Additionally, focus on responding to a handful of positive, and definitely negative, reviews.
 Plus, leveraging a few simple plugins help you share those reviews on your site!
-Ultimately, if your business provides a great product, service or experience, customers will provide feedback that will improve your search rankings.